3willows/3willows.github.io/content/2024-07-01-MongooseSchema&Model.md

 ---
 categories: ['db']
 date: "2024-07-01"
-title: "Schema and Model in Mongoose"
+title: "Schema and Model in Mongoose (1 of 2)"
 ---

+The point of Schema

 Initially I was surprised that the code below logs anything out at all.